 - Switch to natural brands of personal care products such as shampoo, toothpaste, hair products, soaps, antiperspirants and cosmetics.
 Avoid fluoride.

-- Avoid all synthetic and horse hormones (oral contraceptives and conventional HRT).
+- Avoid all synthetic and horse hormones (oral contraceptives and conventional/synthetic HRT).

 - Read Our Stolen Future, probably one of the best resources on this topic

 - Avoid all pesticides, herbicides, and fungicides.
 Wash your food well to rid the pesticides.
 Bathe the washed food in a produce-wash (be sure to look at the ingredient list on the produce wash).